authzed/docs/docs/spicedb-dedicated/networking/aws.md

 ### Step 3: Add a Permission System

-You can skip this section if you've already created a permission system.
+You can skip this section if you've already created a SpiceDB Permissions System.

 1. Login to your SpiceDB management console
 2. On the homepage, select ```Add Permission System```